Shakur Juiston, Tervell Beck, Chiekh Mbacke Diong, Amauri Hardy, Anthony Smith and Brandon McCoy are the latest to sign with UNLV men's basketball.

 Fox 5's Kevin Bolinger sits down with UNLV men's basketball coach Marvin Menzies in the Reb Zone.

 The Rebels fall to Boise State, on January 4, 2016.

 Marvin Menzies became the 13th full-time head coach in UNLV men's basketball history on April 21, 2016.

-Menzies led NMSU to its fifth straight 20-win season in 2015-16, and seventh in eight years, as it was 23-11 overall and 13-1 in conference play.
-When Menzies left Las Cruces, the Aggies had won 35 straight home conference games, which was the second-longest such streak in the nation.
+Menzies led the Aggies to their fifth straight 20-win season in 2015-16, and seventh in eight years, as they went 23-11 overall and 13-1 in conference play.
+When Menzies left NMSU, the Aggies had won 35 straight home conference games, which was the second-longest such streak in the nation.

-New Mexico State won its second straight outright regular-season Western Athletic Conference Championship last season, which led to a berth in the NIT.
+New Mexico State won its second straight outright regular-season Western Athletic Conference Championship in his final season in Las Cruces, which led to a berth in the NIT.

 In 2015-16, NMSU ranked 10th the nation in scoring defense (63.1 ppg), 11th in field-goal percentage defense (39.2 percent, the school's best since the 1960-61 season) and fifth in rebound margin (+9.8 per game).